MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Lync/LyncServer/lync-server-2013-testing-persistent-chat.md

 <div>

-## <a name="description"></a><span data-ttu-id="e49ca-112">Descrizione</span><span class="sxs-lookup"><span data-stu-id="e49ca-112">Description</span></span>
+## <a name="description"></a><span data-ttu-id="11a71-112">Descrizione</span><span class="sxs-lookup"><span data-stu-id="11a71-112">Description</span></span>

-<span data-ttu-id="e49ca-113">Il cmdlet **test-CsPersistentChatMessage** verifica che una coppia di utenti di test sia in grado di scambiare messaggi utilizzando il servizio chat persistente.</span><span class="sxs-lookup"><span data-stu-id="e49ca-113">The **Test-CsPersistentChatMessage** cmdlet verifies that a pair of test users can exchange messages using the Persistent Chat service.</span></span> <span data-ttu-id="e49ca-114">A tale scopo, il cmdlet registra i due utenti su Lync Server 2013, connette gli utenti a una chat room persistente, scambia una coppia di messaggi, quindi esce dalla chat room e disconnette i due utenti.</span><span class="sxs-lookup"><span data-stu-id="e49ca-114">To do this, the cmdlet logs the two users on to Lync Server 2013, connects the users to a persistent Chat room, exchanges a pair of messages, then exits the chat room and logs off the two users.</span></span> <span data-ttu-id="e49ca-115">Si noti che le chiamate a questo cmdlet avranno esito negativo se non sono state create chat room o se ai due account utente di test non viene assegnato un criterio di Persistent Chat che consente di accedere al servizio chat persistente.</span><span class="sxs-lookup"><span data-stu-id="e49ca-115">Note that calls to this cmdlet will fail if you have not created any chat rooms or if the two test user accounts are not assigned a Persistent Chat policy that gives them access to the Persistent Chat service.</span></span>
+<span data-ttu-id="11a71-113">Il cmdlet **test-CsPersistentChatMessage** verifica che una coppia di utenti di test sia in grado di scambiare messaggi utilizzando il servizio chat persistente.</span><span class="sxs-lookup"><span data-stu-id="11a71-113">The **Test-CsPersistentChatMessage** cmdlet verifies that a pair of test users can exchange messages using the Persistent Chat service.</span></span> <span data-ttu-id="11a71-114">A tale scopo, il cmdlet registra i due utenti su Lync Server 2013, connette gli utenti a una chat room persistente, scambia una coppia di messaggi, quindi esce dalla chat room e disconnette i due utenti.</span><span class="sxs-lookup"><span data-stu-id="11a71-114">To do this, the cmdlet logs the two users on to Lync Server 2013, connects the users to a persistent Chat room, exchanges a pair of messages, then exits the chat room and logs off the two users.</span></span> <span data-ttu-id="11a71-115">Si noti che le chiamate a questo cmdlet avranno esito negativo se non sono state create chat room o se ai due account utente di test non viene assegnato un criterio di Persistent Chat che consente di accedere al servizio chat persistente.</span><span class="sxs-lookup"><span data-stu-id="11a71-115">Note that calls to this cmdlet will fail if you have not created any chat rooms or if the two test user accounts are not assigned a Persistent Chat policy that gives them access to the Persistent Chat service.</span></span>

 </div>

 <div>

-## <a name="running-the-test"></a><span data-ttu-id="e49ca-116">Esecuzione del test</span><span class="sxs-lookup"><span data-stu-id="e49ca-116">Running the test</span></span>
+## <a name="running-the-test"></a><span data-ttu-id="11a71-116">Esecuzione del test</span><span class="sxs-lookup"><span data-stu-id="11a71-116">Running the test</span></span>

-<span data-ttu-id="e49ca-117">Nei comandi riportati nell'esempio seguente viene verificata la capacità di una coppia di utenti (\\litwareinc Pilar e\\litwareinc kenmyer) di accedere a Lync Server 2013 e quindi di scambiare i messaggi utilizzando il servizio chat persistente.</span><span class="sxs-lookup"><span data-stu-id="e49ca-117">The commands shown in the following example test the ability of a pair of users (litwareinc\\pilar and litwareinc\\kenmyer) to log on to Lync Server 2013 and then exchange messages using the Persistent Chat service.</span></span> <span data-ttu-id="e49ca-118">A tale scopo, nel primo comando dell'esempio viene utilizzato il cmdlet **Get-Credential** per creare un oggetto credenziale dell'interfaccia della riga di comando di Windows PowerShell contenente il nome e la password dell'utente Pilar Ackerman.</span><span class="sxs-lookup"><span data-stu-id="e49ca-118">To do this, the first command in the example uses the **Get-Credential** cmdlet to create a Windows PowerShell command-line interface credential object that contains the name and password of the user Pilar Ackerman.</span></span> <span data-ttu-id="e49ca-119">Poiché il nome di accesso, litwareinc\\Pilar, è stato incluso come parametro, la finestra di dialogo richiesta credenziali di Windows PowerShell richiede solo all'amministratore di immettere la password per l'account di Pilar Ackerman.
-L'oggetto credentials risultante viene quindi memorizzato in una variabile denominata $cred 1.</span><span class="sxs-lookup"><span data-stu-id="e49ca-119">(Because the logon name, litwareinc\\pilar, was included as a parameter, the Windows PowerShell Credential Request dialog box only requires the administrator to enter the password for the Pilar Ackerman account.)
-The resulting credentials object is then stored in a variable named $cred1.</span></span> <span data-ttu-id="e49ca-120">Il secondo comando effettua la stessa operazione, questa volta restituendo un oggetto credenziali per l'account Ken Myer.</span><span class="sxs-lookup"><span data-stu-id="e49ca-120">The second command does the same thing, this time returning a credential object for the Ken Myer account.</span></span>
+<span data-ttu-id="11a71-117">Nei comandi riportati nell'esempio seguente viene verificata la capacità di una coppia di utenti (litwareinc \\ Pilar e litwareinc \\ kenmyer) di accedere a Lync Server 2013 e quindi di scambiare i messaggi utilizzando il servizio chat persistente.</span><span class="sxs-lookup"><span data-stu-id="11a71-117">The commands shown in the following example test the ability of a pair of users (litwareinc\\pilar and litwareinc\\kenmyer) to log on to Lync Server 2013 and then exchange messages using the Persistent Chat service.</span></span> <span data-ttu-id="11a71-118">A tale scopo, nel primo comando dell'esempio viene utilizzato il cmdlet **Get-Credential** per creare un oggetto credenziale dell'interfaccia della riga di comando di Windows PowerShell contenente il nome e la password dell'utente Pilar Ackerman.</span><span class="sxs-lookup"><span data-stu-id="11a71-118">To do this, the first command in the example uses the **Get-Credential** cmdlet to create a Windows PowerShell command-line interface credential object that contains the name and password of the user Pilar Ackerman.</span></span> <span data-ttu-id="11a71-119">Poiché il nome di accesso, litwareinc \\ Pilar, è stato incluso come parametro, la finestra di dialogo richiesta credenziali di Windows PowerShell richiede solo all'amministratore di immettere la password per l'account di Pilar Ackerman.
+L'oggetto credentials risultante viene quindi memorizzato in una variabile denominata $cred 1.</span><span class="sxs-lookup"><span data-stu-id="11a71-119">(Because the logon name, litwareinc\\pilar, was included as a parameter, the Windows PowerShell Credential Request dialog box only requires the administrator to enter the password for the Pilar Ackerman account.)
+The resulting credentials object is then stored in a variable named $cred1.</span></span> <span data-ttu-id="11a71-120">Il secondo comando effettua la stessa operazione, questa volta restituendo un oggetto credenziali per l'account Ken Myer.</span><span class="sxs-lookup"><span data-stu-id="11a71-120">The second command does the same thing, this time returning a credential object for the Ken Myer account.</span></span>

-<span data-ttu-id="e49ca-121">Con gli oggetti Credential disponibili, il terzo comando determina se i due utenti possono accedere a Lync Server 2013 e scambiare messaggi utilizzando la chat persistente.</span><span class="sxs-lookup"><span data-stu-id="e49ca-121">With the credential objects in hand, the third command determines whether these two users can log on to Lync Server 2013 and exchange messages using Persistent Chat.</span></span> <span data-ttu-id="e49ca-122">Per eseguire questa attività, il cmdlet **test-CsPersistentChatMessage** viene chiamato utilizzando i seguenti parametri: TargetFqdn (il nome di dominio completo del pool di registrazione).
-SenderSipAddress (l'indirizzo SIP per il primo utente di test); SenderCredential (oggetto Windows PowerShell che contiene le credenziali per lo stesso utente); ReceiverSipAddress (l'indirizzo SIP per l'altro utente di test); e ReceiverCredential (l'oggetto di Windows PowerShell contenente le credenziali per l'altro utente di test).</span><span class="sxs-lookup"><span data-stu-id="e49ca-122">To perform this task, the **Test-CsPersistentChatMessage** cmdlet is called using the following parameters: TargetFqdn (the FQDN of the Registrar pool); SenderSipAddress (the SIP address for the first test user); SenderCredential (the Windows PowerShell object that contains the credentials for this same user); ReceiverSipAddress (the SIP address for the other test user); and ReceiverCredential (the Windows PowerShell object that contains the credentials for the other test user).</span></span>
+<span data-ttu-id="11a71-121">Con gli oggetti Credential disponibili, il terzo comando determina se i due utenti possono accedere a Lync Server 2013 e scambiare messaggi utilizzando la chat persistente.</span><span class="sxs-lookup"><span data-stu-id="11a71-121">With the credential objects in hand, the third command determines whether these two users can log on to Lync Server 2013 and exchange messages using Persistent Chat.</span></span> <span data-ttu-id="11a71-122">Per eseguire questa attività, il cmdlet **test-CsPersistentChatMessage** viene chiamato utilizzando i seguenti parametri: TargetFqdn (il nome di dominio completo del pool di registrazione).
+SenderSipAddress (l'indirizzo SIP per il primo utente di test); SenderCredential (oggetto Windows PowerShell che contiene le credenziali per lo stesso utente); ReceiverSipAddress (l'indirizzo SIP per l'altro utente di test); e ReceiverCredential (l'oggetto di Windows PowerShell contenente le credenziali per l'altro utente di test).</span><span class="sxs-lookup"><span data-stu-id="11a71-122">To perform this task, the **Test-CsPersistentChatMessage** cmdlet is called using the following parameters: TargetFqdn (the FQDN of the Registrar pool); SenderSipAddress (the SIP address for the first test user); SenderCredential (the Windows PowerShell object that contains the credentials for this same user); ReceiverSipAddress (the SIP address for the other test user); and ReceiverCredential (the Windows PowerShell object that contains the credentials for the other test user).</span></span>

     $cred1 = Get-Credential "litwareinc\pilar"
     $cred2 = Get-Credential "litwareinc\kenmyer"